iotaledger/one-click-tangle/hornet-private-net/extra-nodes/README.md

 numbers (exposed on the host) corresponding to the *API endpoint*, the *gossip peering endpoint* and the *dashboard endpoint*.

-*Note: If no port numbers are provided, i.e. only the container name is supplied, no ports will be exposed to the host.
+*Note*: If no port numbers are provided, i.e. only the container name is supplied, no ports will be exposed to the host.

-*Note: You can omit some of the ports but the separator `:` has to be kept, for instance, if you just only want to  expose the dashboard port to the host you can run:
+*Note*: You can omit some of the ports but the separator `:` has to be kept, for instance, if you just only want to  expose the dashboard port to the host you can run:

 ```
 ./private-hornet.sh install "my-node:::8082"
 ```

-*Note: By default your Node will be peered using the default autopeering Entry Node provided off-the-shelf by the Private Tangle installation.
+*Note*: By default your Node will be peered using the default autopeering Entry Node provided off-the-shelf by the Private Tangle installation.

  * Install a new Hornet Node passing the Private Tangle parameters on the command line